-The Hoya obscura fast growing Hoya cultivar with intriguing growth characteristics.
-It is originally found in the Philippine archipelago, that is why it has special requests to the humidity of the environment where it will be blooming.
+The Hoya obscura fast growing Hoya genus cultivar with intriguing growth characteristics.
+It is originally found in the Philippine archipelago, which is why it has special requests to the humidity of the environment where it will be blooming.

-This Hoya plant has a tantalizing fragrance of the Hoya Obscura flowers providing an amazing scent that spreads and lingers in the air.
+This Hoya plant of the Apocynaceae family has a tantalizing fragrance of the Hoya Obscura flowers providing an amazing scent that spreads and lingers in the air.

 Continue reading to learn how to properly take care of in addition to cultivate and propagate this hothouse beauty.